helsbels-del/TOC-says-what/README.md

 Hypothesis 1

 - Higher TOC levels means higher THM concentrations.
-  Rationale: THMs form when disinfectants like chlorine react with organic matter (TOC).
   Validation: Use correltation analysis between TOC and THM (Trihalomethanes).
   Visulaise with scatter plots and trend lines.
   Fit a linear regression model and check the coefficient significance for TOC.

 Hypothesis 2

 - A ML model can predict THM levels with at least 70% accuracy using water quality features.
-  Rational: If features are strong predictors, ML should show the patterns.
   Validation: Train regression models (Random Forest, XGBoost), Evaluate performance usiing R2, MAE and RMSE, ensure >70% on the test set.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks